d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ![ResNet 18](../img/ResNetFull.svg)
 :label:`fig_ResNetFull`

-Before training ResNet, let us observe how the input shape changes between different modules in ResNet.
+Before training ResNet, let's observe how the input shape changes between different modules in ResNet.
 As in all previous architectures, the resolution decreases while the number of channels increases up until the point where a global average pooling layer aggregates all features.

 ```{.python .input  n=6}
 X = np.random.uniform(size=(1, 1, 224, 224))